wangxingchen2930/machine_learning/DeepLearning/README.md

 - **Learning curves**:
 It is common to create line plots that show epochs along the x-axis as time and the error or skill of the model on the y-axis.
 These plots are sometimes called learning curves.
 These plots can help to diagnose whether the model has over learned, under learned, or is suitably fit to the training dataset.

+## Dropout Layer

+A single model can be used to simulate having a large number of different network architectures by randomly dropping out nodes during training.
+This is called dropout and offers a very computationally cheap and remarkably effective regularization method to reduce overfitting and improve generalization error in deep neural networks of all kinds.

 ## Meta-learning vs Transfer learning

 - Meta learning is more about speeding up and optimizing hyperparameters for networks that are not trained at all